Khojasteh-hb/PPI-network-Analysis/README.md

 Khorsand B, Savadi, A., Zahiri, J., & Naghibzadeh, M. : Alpha influenza virus infiltration prediction using virus-human protein–protein interaction network. .
 Math Biosci Eng 2020, 17(4)(3109-29.).

-# Feedback:
+# Contact

-Please do not hesitate to contact us if there is anything we may be able to help you with: Hakimeh Khojasteh, khojasteh.hb@gmail.com
+If you have any questions, do not hesitate to contact us by khojasteh@znu.ac.ir or khojasteh.hb@gmail.com, we will be happy to assist.